Web4 Foundation: Context

 • Crossing boundaries costs ATP (spam costs real energy)

 The shortest version: A social graph says "Alice knows Bob."
-MRH says "Alice trusts Bob 0.85 as a surgeon, based on 47 witnessed interactions, and that trust decays to 0.62 for anyone one hop further out."
+A trust neighborhood says "Alice trusts Bob 0.85 as a surgeon, based on 47 witnessed interactions, and that trust decays to 0.62 for anyone one hop further out."
 It's the difference between a phone contact list and a relationship with history, context, and consequences.

-Your MRH is an RDF graph - a network of entities and their relationships.
-Each entity you interact with creates a relationship edge in the graph.
+Your trust neighborhood is a relationship network — a map of entities and their connections.
+Each entity you interact with creates a relationship edge in the network.
 Context emerges from who you're connected to, not from abstract metrics.

 Bound